The Top End Tour Darwin to Broome

 Tonight was a designated camp night but there are a few motel rooms which have been allocated to early bookers at Larawa Station Nature Stay – a relaxing location with gorgeous birdlife and waterholes, including well-maintained toilet facilities and showers.
 With the cool clear nights of the dry season and so close to the Tanami desert we should have a beautiful night to experience the outback.

 Fitzroy Crossing is set on the banks of the mighty Fitzroy River and has seen its share of wet season floods, the last in early 2017.
 Look at the photos in the reception area and you will see why the building sits up on a small hill.
 The original town site is definitely worth a visit, either today or before you set off tomorrow.
 The town’s claim to fame comes from the legendary Crossing Inn, built in 1897 as a shanty inn and trade store for the locals and those long distance travellers waiting to ford the Fitzroy River, which sometimes took months!
 With a new higher bridge built in 1974, the focus of the town grew away from its original site.

 His story is a sad one, but one worth hearing in full.
 Jandamarra travelled like a bird through his country to the anger and frustration of the troopers who seemed to forever be chasing this elusive man.
 Even worse was when Jandamarra would sneak into the police officer’s camp, steal their flour and sprinkle it on the ground leaving only his footprints behind.
 The police officers would wake knowing that he could have taken their lives, but instead he choose to make fun of them.
 You’ll experience where Jandamarra hid in the caves and where the first gun battle was located and follow the storyline through Windjana Gorge to its finale in Tunnel Creek.
-Prepare for a day of great story-telling, spectacular scenery and engaging insight into the local area.
+Prepare for a day of great stories, intriguing history, spectacular scenery and engaging insight into the local area.